 Middle school marching bands, bagpipers, children on festively festooned bikes and wagons, and shepherd’s pie and corned beef and cabbage combine to make this parade and festival a well-loved event in the Sellwood/Moreland neighborhood of Portland.
 A children’s carnival with entertainment awaits participants and bystanders at the end of the parade, while adults can raise a glass of Guinness to the spirit of the day in the nearby beer garden.

 Celebrate St. Patrick’s Day with the good people of Eastern Oregon by attending the Wee Bit ‘O Ireland festival Sponsored by the Heppner Chamber of Commerce.
 You’ll find family friendly fun with dancing, food and drink, activities for children, games, and arts-and-crafts.

-Residents and guests of the Oregon coastal town of Lincoln City can celebrate in style by attending the St. Patrick’s Day Celebration & Dinner at the Lincoln City Cultural Center.
+Residents and guests of the Oregon coastal town of Lincoln City can celebrate in style by attending this St. Patrick’s Day celebration at the Lincoln City Cultural Center.
 Dinner consists of a feast featuring traditional Irish fare and is followed by a show performed by talented Irish dancers.